 - Muller, M.F., Gorelick S.M. and Thompson, S.E.
 (In Prep.)
 "A pragmatic model selection framework for environmental random variables"

-- Dralle, D., Karst, N., Muller, M.F., Vico, G. and Thompson, S. (In Press) "Stochastic modelling of inter-annual variation of hydrologic variables", Geophysical Research Letters
+- Dralle, D., Karst, N., Muller, M.F., Vico, G. and Thompson, S. (2017) "Stochastic modelling of inter-annual variation of hydrologic variables", Geophysical Research Letters

 - Muller, M.F. and Thompson, S.E (2016) "Comparing statistical and process-based flow duration curve models in ungauged basins and changing rain regimes."
 Hydrology and Earth System Science (20)